Music Interface

 ```

-If a cover is missing or invalid, the mod may fall back to a default image, but providing a cover for each track is strongly recommended.
+📌 If a cover is missing or invalid, the mod may use a fallback image, but it is **recommended** to **always** provide one.

 ```